Enoarch/POPs/README.md

 note that ```js $("#launcher")``` is parameter which is necessary.
 It's correspond to the link which allow you to show Popup.

 ## Parameters
+For now, just 5 parameters exist :

+ title => title of the popup
+ eventObj => elements which allows to show Popup theme => CSS Theme
-Currently, three Graphic themes are available : lagoon, vador and RTE
+          Currently, three Graphic themes are available : lagoon, vador and RTE width => width of the popup (default value is 600px, note that all ordinary Units of measurement are available) height => height of the popup (There is no défault value)